catedrasaes-umu/racoop_quick_clustering/README.md

     update-grub
     exit

-Reboot after formating and login in the raid device.
-Now the installation may start.
+Remove the intallation CD/USB and Reboot.
+Now the system should start.

 ### 2. Enable root user